OwlTing/AI_basketball_games_video_editor/README.md

 Contact:
 Issues should be raised directly in the repository.
-If you are very interested in this project, please feel free to contact me.
+If you are very interested in this project, please feel free to contact me (george_chen@owlting.com).
-You also can email your basketball video youtube url (<= 5min) at george_chen@owlting.com.
-I'll reply sample demo result, if I am free.